 What does Big Brothers Big Sisters Do?

-How a Big becomes a Big—and a Little, a Little.
+How a Big becomes a Big — and a Little, a Little.

-What are a Big and Little to do?
+What do a Big and Little do?

 Each match is unique.
 Getting together doesn't require a special occasion or expensive activity—just a few hours every month doing things the Little and Big already enjoy.
 Examples include playing catch, reading books, going to a museum, providing advice and inspiration.
 Some Bigs meet their Littles on the weekends.
 Others get together with their Littles in the evenings.
 Each match develops a schedule that works for them.
 Sometimes the best place for enjoying activities together is at the child's school.
 And, the best part is, it can be a great learning experience, in or out of the classroom.